AdonisAlgos/tech264-cloud-linux/cloud/README.md

 ### 3. Hybrid Cloud

-**Definition**: Combines private and public clouds, allowing data and applications to be shared between them.
+**Definition**: Combines private/on-prem and public clouds, allowing data and applications to be shared between them.

 **Characteristics**:
 * Flexibility and scalability.
-* Balance between control and cost.
+* Balance between control/security and cost.
+* Some industries/organisations are regulated and need to store sensitive info on-prem.

 ### 4. Multi-Cloud

 **Definition**: Utilization of multiple cloud services from different providers.

 **Characteristics**:
 * Avoids vendor lock-in.
+Back-ups to avoid redundancy and enable cloud provider switch.
 * Leverages best services from each provider.

 ## Types of Cloud Services